 Soil

-Whereas many flowers need rich, loamy soil, California poppies can thrive in poor soils.
-Sandy and rocky soils both provide good conditions for California poppies.
-What doesn't work is heavy clay soil because these plants need sharp soil drainage.
-If you have clay soil, try planting in a raised garden bed or container instead.
+Many flowers need rich, loamy soil, but California poppies can thrive in poor soils.
+Sandy and rocky soils both provide suitable conditions for California poppies.
+Heavy clay soil doesn't work because these plants need sharp soil drainage.
+Try planting in a raised garden bed or container if you have clay soil.

 Water